BailnXIE/FYP-Metamaterial-Absorber/README.md

 ## Project Overview
 This project proposes an efficient, broadband plasmonic metasurface absorber based on manganese (Mn).
 To overcome the massive computational cost of traditional numerical inverse design, a custom deep learning framework was implemented to map metasurface geometric parameters to their corresponding absorption spectra.

+> ⚠️ **Important Note on File Paths:** > Before running the code, please remember to customize the file directories in the scripts.
+You will need to update the dataset input paths and model save paths (especially in LD scripts for the materials definition) to match your local environment.

 ## Repository Structure
 * `ring_regression_study.py` : Defines the *AbsorberNetEnhanced* architecture (incorporating Residual Blocks and SiLU activation) to train the model from data collected in `ring_data.csv`
 *